-I have never been able to find a blueberry muffin recipe that is healthy AND vegan AND gluten-free AND nut-free.
-This may be the only one out there.
+I have never been able to find a vegan blueberry muffin recipe that is healthy AND vegan AND gluten-free AND nut-free but also tastes delicious too!
+This recipe may be the only one out there.

-Believe it or not, it actually improves the texture of recipes.
+Believe it or not, sorghum actually improves the texture of recipes.
 It is a real treat for all you gluten-free bakers out there!
 I have been using it lately in my baking and complimenting it with oat flour.
 I find that with these two flours combined (oat flour and sorghum flour) you really don't need any other fancy gluten binding ingredients such as xanthum gum.
 So it makes gluten-free baking a breeze.

 Sorghum is popular in Africa and gaining popularity here in the United States.
 Not only is it gluten-free but it also is nutritious.
 It is nutrient-rich and considered a whole grain.

 These muffins are 100% vegan (dairy-free and egg-free), gluten-free, soy-free, nut-free, refined sugar-free, oil-free and butter-free.
 My kids love them and so does my husband.
 I get regular requests from them to make a batch and they never last long.
 It is hard to eat just one.

 If you give this muffin recipe a try, let me know by leaving a comment and rating it!
 And don’t forget to take a picture and tag it @eatingbyelaine and #eatingbyelaine on Instagram so I can see your muffins!

 This soft and moist muffin recipe is gluten-free and dairy-free.
 It makes a great quick or on-the-go breakfast option.
 I even included a nut-free version for all my nut-free readers.
 Enjoy!

-- 2 cup oat flour*
+- 1.5 cups oat flour

 - 2 tablespoons arrowroot powder

-- 1 tablespoons ground flaxseed
+- 1 tablespoon ground flaxseed

-- 1/2 teaspoon baking soda
+- 1 teaspoon baking soda

-- 1/4 teaspoon sea salt
+- ¼ teaspoon fine salt

-- 1/2 cup maple syrup
+- ½ cup + 1 tablespoon pure maple syrup

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

-- 1 teaspoon apple cider vinegar
+- 1 teaspoon white distilled vinegar

-- 1 cup fresh blueberries
+- 1 cup fresh blueberries + more for topping

 - Gently fold in the blueberries.